Club Monaco

-Club Monaco is a Canadian-founded low-end luxury casual clothing retailer owned by Regent, L.P.
-With more than 140 locations worldwide, the retailer has locations in the United States, Canada, Hong Kong, Macao, Taiwan, South Korea, China, the United Arab Emirates, Malaysia, Indonesia, Singapore, Saudi Arabia, Sweden, Turkey, and United Kingdom.
+Club Monaco is a Canadian-founded luxury casual clothing retailer owned by Regent, L.P.
+With more than 140 locations worldwide, the retailer has locations in the United States, Canada, Hong Kong, Macao, Taiwan, South Korea, Mainland China, the United Arab Emirates, Malaysia, Indonesia, Singapore, Saudi Arabia, Sweden, Turkey, and United Kingdom.

 Each month, Club Monaco brings in a new collection, alternating between elevated casual styles during the northern spring and summer and more formal offerings during autumn and winter.
 Originally, the company was best known for its classic "black and white" styles, with which different colors are paired, but this is no longer a focus in each collection.

 History

-Club Monaco was founded in 1985 by Canadians Joe Mimran, Saul Mimran, and Alfred Sung powered by the idea of “better basics”—clear, confident pieces that punch above their weight and deliver on the details.
-Inspired by a great “great new ideas”, the first Club Monaco store opened in Toronto on Queen Street West in 1985.
+Club Monaco was founded in 1985 by Canadians Joe Mimran, Saul Mimran, and Alfred Sung powered by the idea of “better basics”.
+The first Club Monaco store opened in Toronto on Queen Street West in 1985.
 The approach was simple and clean, mirroring the sensibility of the clothing and featuring a cafe that acted as a place of discovery and community.
 As the brand grew, new locations continued to open throughout Canada, each retaining its own feel—the Beach store in Toronto featured a lifeguard station display and a small juice bar, while the Eaton Centre store featured a restaurant and flower shop.
 Each store was a unique expression of the brand with all of the accoutrements.

-In 1999, Club Monaco moved to New York City when it was purchased by Ralph Lauren Corporation and continues to operate independently within the group.
+In 1999, Club Monaco moved to New York City when it was purchased by Ralph Lauren Corporation.
 Since then, Club Monaco has expanded, opening locations throughout the United States, Europe, and Asia.